 If we had had more time in Lima we would have loved to dine here again and try more items on the menu.

 Pía León and Virgilio Martinez are creating a dining dynasty with their new projects and restaurants around the world.
-Kjolle is the newest addition and is already a phenomenal restaurant.
+León and Martinez also lead the team of MIL in Cusco, ranked number 36 on Latin America’s 50 Best Restaurants.
 We can’t wait to see what else this dynamic duo conceive in the years to come.